corda/samples-kotlin/Basic/flow-database-access/README.md

 See https://docs.corda.net/tutorial-cordapp.html#running-the-example-cordapp.

-Java use the `workflows-kotlin:deployNodes` task and `./workflows-kotlin/build/nodes/runnodes` script.
+Java use the `workflows-java:deployNodes` task and `./workflows-java/build/nodes/runnodes` script.

 ### Interacting with the node: